Rick Muther: Biography

-He was for the most part The Indy 500's first hippy race driver.
+Muther was for the most part The Indy 500's first hippy race driver.
 Muther started in SCCA sports car racing in Southern California at Riverside winning the prestigious Tim Mayer award.

+Before racing full time, Muther operated heavy construction equipment and drove as a stunt driver for television shows, including The F.B.I.
+His wife Pat operated a beauty parlor.

+In 1964, Muther won the featured E and F Modified Class in the inaugural American Road Race of Champions driving a Lotus 23B and averaging 95.3 miles an hour.

-He drove in the USAC and CART Championship Car series, racing in the 1967-1975 USAC and 1980 CART seasons, with 46 combined career starts, including the Indianapolis 500 in 1970-1971 and 1974 and finished in the top ten 13 times.
-A highlight of Rick's career was racing for four-time Indy winner A. J. Foyt in the 1975 California 500.
+Muther drove in the USAC and CART Championship Car series, racing in the 1967-1975 USAC and 1980 CART seasons, with 46 combined career starts, including the Indianapolis 500 in 1970-1971 and 1974 and finished in the top-ten 13 times.

+In the 1971 Indy 500, Muther collided with David Hobbs halfway through the race.
+Writing for the New York Times, John Radosta noted that "both cars were broken up, but neither driver was hurt."

+A highlight of Muther's career was racing for four-time Indy winner A. J. Foyt in the 1975 California 500.
 Eventually, Foyt hired another teammate, fearing he would be beaten by Muther.
-Muther's best Indy car finishes were in 5th position in 1968 at Riverside and in 1972 at Milwaukee.
+Muther's best Indy car finishes were in fifth position in 1968 at Riverside and in 1972 at Milwaukee.
 He was considered a very capable racing driver and was respected by his peers even though he was not a front-runner.

-One of Indy's all-time most colorful drivers, Muther always had the wildest helmet paint jobs by Gary Finoe, a disciple of Von Dutch.
-Muther's attire was wild Kelly Mouse design flying eyeball clothing.
+One of Indy's colorful drivers, Muther often had the wild helmet paint jobs by Gary Finoe, a disciple of Von Dutch.
+Muther's attire was Kelly Mouse design flying eyeball clothing.
 He did, however, sport business attire in sponsorship meetings.
 Muther had many friends in the California music and art scene.
 A proud "double Leo", he often incorporated Lions in his helmet designs.
 Muther died of heart failure in his sleep, in San Juan, Washington.